-Your users may want to give access to their Gmail account to another person.
+Your users may want to give access to their Gmail account to another person or a Google group.
 Mail delegation lets delegated users read, send, and delete messages on the account owner's behalf.
 For example, executives can delegate Gmail access to an administrative assistant.

 As an administrator, you decide whether to make this option available to your users.
 After you turn on delegation, your users can go to their Gmail settings to assign delegates.

+A single Gmail account supports up to 1000 delegates.
 With typical use, 40 delegated users can access a Gmail account at the same time.
-Higher than average use by one or more delegates might reduce this number.
+Above-average use by one or more delegates might reduce this number.
 Automated processes that frequently access Gmail might also reduce the number of delegates who can access an account at the same time.
 These processes include APIs or browser extensions that access Gmail frequently.

-Gmail accounts with delegated users have the standard Gmail account limits and policies.
+- Gmail accounts with delegated users or groups have the standard Gmail account limits and policies.

 Turn on Gmail delegation

-Important: Gmail delegation must be turned on separately for each organizational unit.
+Important: To assign people from different organizational units as delegates, Gmail delegation must be turned on for those organizational units.
+Delegation is turned on separately for each organizational unit.

 From the Admin console Home page, go to AppsGoogle WorkspaceGmailUser settings.